wine pairings

 wednesday – saturday, 4pm – 8pm

-beak mac’n cheese
+beak mac’n cheese:

-domaine bosquet chardonnay—unoaked and with minimal manipulation, this wine has the acidity to cut through the fat of the cheese sauce without overpowering the flavor; the wine has notes of green apple, lime, and hints of baking spice from the wild yeast fermentation process.
+domaine bosquet organic chardonnay—unoaked and with minimal manipulation, this wine has the acidity to cut through the fat of the cheese sauce without overpowering the flavor; the wine has notes of green apple, lime, and hints of baking spice from the wild yeast fermentation process.

-‘everything-encrusted’ rockfish
+‘everything-encrusted’ rockfish:

-domain bosquet chardonnay—the natural acidity of this wine matches nicely with the mustard aioli, and the bright, fruit-forward notes accent some of the more nuanced flavors in the crust of the fish; the mouthfeel of the wine helps to refresh the palate from bite to bite.
+domaine bosquet chardonnay—the natural acidity of this wine matches nicely with the mustard aioli, and the bright, fruit-forward notes accent some of the more nuanced flavors in the crust of the fish; the mouthfeel of the wine helps to refresh the palate from bite to bite.

-halibut olympia
+halibut olympia:

-domain bosquet chardonnay—the natural acidity and bright green apple notes are just right to cut through the fattiness of the white sauce and bring out the sweetness in the caramelized onions without overpowering the fish; the subtle herbal notes also help to complement the roasted corn and red peppers.
+domain bosquet organic chardonnay—the natural acidity and bright green apple notes are just right to cut through the fattiness of the white sauce and bring out the sweetness in the caramelized onions without overpowering the fish; the subtle herbal notes also help to complement the roasted corn and red peppers.

-elk à la flamade stew
+elk à la flamade stew:

-domaine bosquet malbec—organically produced, this wine lets the grape speak for itself; fruit-forward with notes of plum, dark berries, and hints of rosemary, this medium bodied wine accents the herbaceous notes of the braising liquid and carries enough tannin to match the gaminess of the meat while refreshing the palate.
+domaine bosquet organic malbec—organically produced, this wine lets the grape speak for itself; fruit-forward with notes of plum, dark berries, and hints of rosemary, this medium bodied wine accents the herbaceous notes of the braising liquid and carries enough tannin to match the gaminess of the meat while refreshing the palate.

-seared duck breast
+seared duck breast:

 cycles gladiator pinot noir or barnard griffin rosé—both of these wines have the bright red fruit flavors to match the flavor of the red currants while also possessing enough earthiness to compliment the shitake mushrooms, with just enough acidity to cut through the fattiness of the of the duck breast.

-beak vegeta-bowl
+beak vegeta-bowl:

 domaine bosquet organic chardonnay—the bright acidity, slight sweetness, and naturally smooth mouthfeel not only match the sweet heat of the gochujang but also help to elevate the umami flavors of the bok choy and mushrooms.